cgcardona/boombox.js/README.md

     });
   });
 &lt;/script&gt;
+</pre></code>

-You’ll notice above that the song paths don’t have a file extension.
+You&rsquo;ll notice above that the song paths don&rsquo;t have a file extension.
 That is because boombox detects what codec the browser supports and serves up the correct file.
 As a developer you need to encode your audiofiles once as .mp3 and once as .ogg and put the path to those files in the object literal that is